Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 #### **Remote Desktop Protocol (RDP)**

-is a proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.
+is a proprietary protocol developed by Microsoft that provides a user with a graphical interface to connect to another computer over a network connection.

 * This is how you can remotely connect to Windows Server via Virtual Desktop
 * RDP happens on Port 3389 via TCP and UDP

 #### **Bastion**

-Azure Bastion is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal.
+Azure Bastion is a service you deploy that lets you connect to a virtual machine **using your browser and the Azure portal**.

 * It provides **secure and seamless RDP/SSH** connectivity to your virtual machines directly from the Azure portal over TLS
 * A bastion is a hardened instance that is monitored.
 Users connect to this VM which then establishes a connection to the target instance.
 Sometimes known as jump box since you have one extra security step.

-### Remote Desktop Protocol (RDP)
+### 4-3 Remote Desktop Protocol (RDP)

 RDP is a protocol developed by Microsoft that allows users to remotely connect to Windows systems.